New York State Thruway: South of Albany

-The Thruway continues north through the river valley toward Harriman, where it encounters the Woodbury toll barrier, the southeastern end of the mainline's major closed ticket system.
-The barrier is located on the mainline within exit 16 (NY 17), a trumpet interchange.
-Along with the mainline barrier in Harriman, an electronic toll plaza exists on the exit 16 ramp midway between the Thruway and NY 17 exit 131 (NY 32).
-Now a completely tolled highway, the Thruway heads northward, roughly paralleling the Hudson River to the river's west as it serves the city of Newburgh, the village of New Paltz, and the city of Kingston, indirectly connecting to the short I-587 in the latter.
+The Thruway continues north through the river valley toward Harriman, where it encounters the Woodbury toll gantry, the southeastern end of the mainline's major closed toll system.
+The gantry is located on the mainline within exit 16 (NY 17), a trumpet interchange.
+Along with the mainline gantry in Harriman, a toll gantry exists on future I-86 midway between the Thruway and NY 17.
+Now a completely tolled highway, the Thruway heads northward, roughly paralleling the Hudson River to the river's west as it serves the city of Newburgh, the village of New Paltz, and the city of Kingston, connecting to the short I-587 in the latter.

 Past Kingston, the highway runs closer to the river as it parallels U.S. Route 9W (US 9W) through the towns of Saugerties, Catskill, Coxsackie, and Ravena.
 Just north of Ravena, the Thruway meets the west end of the Berkshire Connector, a spur linking the Thruway mainline to the Massachusetts Turnpike 25 mi to the east.
 The highway continues into Albany, where it connects to Troy via I-787 at exit 23 and intersects I-90 at exit 24.
 The latter of the two junctions is the busiest of the Thruway's exits, serving an estimated 27 million vehicles a year.
 I-87 leaves the Thruway mainline here, and the Thruway briefly becomes the unsigned reference route NY 915H, before I-90 merges into it, following the Thruway northwestward toward Schenectady.